svoop/aipp/lib/aipp/regions/LS/README.md

 TOT | 1   | Created at | datetime(yyyymmddhhmmss)  | yes  | Date and time of CSV creation
 TOT | 2   | SPL count  | number                    | yes  | Number of SPL records

+### Safety Margins

+The max height (BSZ col 15) has to be treated as an advisory value, not a guarantee:

+If no value is given, the ammunition *should* not exceed 250m above ground.
+However, regulations for certain ammunition types allow for higher peaks.
+As of March 2023, 6cm mortars *may* reach up to 500m and future weapon systems *may* even go beyond that.

+To account for this, the two constants `DEFAULT_Z` and `SAFETY` should be revisited from time to time.

 ## Asynchronous Use

 ### Command Line Arguments